Rigore Automotive was founded in 1950 by Martin Rigore in Queens, New York as a producer of racing engines.

 The oil crisis’ of the 1970s were detrimental to all of America’s auto makers.
 Determined to adapt and overcome, Rigore responded quickly in 1974 by improving the Angeles with a more fuel-efficient engine and more comfortable suspension options.
 Sales remained steady, and Rigore would be able to release the larger Anubis in 1976, satisfying America’s desire for a larger model.
 As of 1980, Rigore was in the top 5 largest American car companies, and one of the few surviving American luxury car companies in Europe and Asia.

 The 1990’s continued this luxury trend, with the ultra-luxury Valhalla releasing in 1990 at the Geneva Motor Show.
 The Valhalla was the pinnacle of Rigore’s lineup with a high-tech interior including a touch-screen “Graphics Control Center”.
-The Apophis Coupe was released following 1990, combining the luxurious style of the Valhalla with the sportiness found in Rigore’s “R” lineup.
-The Angeles was one of the best selling cars along with the Caelum, accumulating over 150,000 global units in the year 1993.
+The Apophis Coupe was released following 1990, combining the luxurious style of the Valhalla with the sportiness found in Rigore’s “MT-R” lineup.
+The Angeles was one of the best selling cars, accumulating over 150,000 global units in the year 1993.
 The new 1996 Angeles was named Motor Trend 's COTY, and Rigore remained a consistent visitor at Car and Driver’s 10 Best list.

 Rigore, since it’s small roots in Queens, has sought out to elevate themselves constantly to an even higher quality standard.
-The Caelum has consistently been more efficient, more fun, and more comfortable.
-In 2007, the first Amieran graced showroom floors.
+The compact sedan Caelum introduced in 2001, has become increasingly efficient, dynamic, and luxurious.
+In 2007, the first Amieran luxury crossover graced showroom floors.
 In 2014, the Elysian compact SUV hit the roads and became an immediate best-seller.
+2016 marked the re-introduction of the Mjölnir nameplate after a 7 year retirement, marking a true return to form of performance engineering.
 Today, all of our cars keep the soul made by the “Angel”, instilled with a natural poise and precision that found only in Rigore automobiles.
 Perfection in performance is promised with every Rigore.

 |Caelum (2001+)||Sports Compact|